Export controls

 Security Guarantees in an America First AI Trade Policy

 As artificial intelligence rapidly emerges as history's most economically transformative technology, the United States stands at a critical juncture.
-Within this Administration, we are likely to witness the dawn of artificial general intelligence—AI systems capable of performing virtually any economically valuable task.
-This technological leap could fundamentally reshape global economics, creating a world where specialized AI chips power all essential economic activities.
+Within this current Administration, we are likely to witness the dawn of artificial general intelligence—AI systems capable of performing virtually any economically valuable task.
+This technological leap could fundamentally reshape societies, creating a world where specialized AI chips power many essential economic activities.

-The Administration possesses a rare strategic advantage: control over who accesses U.S.-manufactured AI semiconductors represents one of its most powerful levers in international trade negotiations.
+The Administration possesses a rare strategic advantage: control over who accesses U.S.-manufactured AI semiconductors represents one of its most powerful levers in international trade discussions.
 But what precisely constitutes an America First AI Trade Policy?
-Four essential properties must be balanced to ensure American technological and economic leadership while safeguarding national security interests.
+The Administration faces the difficult task of simultaneously advancing American technological and economic leadership while safeguarding national security interests.
+This challenge can be broken down into four core components.

 Four Essential Properties of an America First AI Trade Policy

-An effective America First approach to AI trade policy must accomplish four critical objectives:
+From the Administrations perspective, an effective America First approach to AI trade policy should accomplish four critical objectives:

-These properties represent the foundation of a trade policy that puts American interests first—but balancing them requires sophisticated policy mechanisms.
+These properties represent the foundation of a trade policy that is supposed to put American interests first—but balancing them requires sophisticated policy mechanisms.
 Let's examine each in detail.

 1. Enabling Bilateral Dealmaking Through AI Chip Access

 AI is becoming the most economically powerful technology in history.
-Within this administration, we'll likely see artificial general intelligence emerge—AI that can perform any valuable economic task.
-This could lead to a world where AI systems running on specialized chips handle all important economic work.
+Within this administration, we'll likely see artificial general intelligence emerge.
+This could lead to a world where AI systems running on specialized chips handle nearly all important economic work.
 The administration has a unique opportunity: controlling who gets access to U.S.-made AI chips can become one of its strongest tools in global trade negotiations.
-This is a moment for countries to choose sides: U.S.-developed AI hardware and software or Chinese.
-Not “both/ and.”
+The increasing divergence in AI ecosystems highlights the importance of aligning with partners who share our commitment to democratic values and responsible AI development.
+This strategic alignment is crucial for ensuring the long-term security and integrity of global AI supply chains.

 2. Ensuring U.S. Semiconductor Global Competitiveness

 Selling U.S.-developed and manufactured AI chips globally is essential for addressing trade imbalances and maintaining American dominance in semiconductor technology.
 The Trump administration's AI datacenter deals with the UAE and Saudi Arabia, worth billions of dollars, demonstrate how chip exports can significantly improve America's trade position.
-More importantly, if the United States restricts chip exports too severely, it will only accelerate the development of China's domestic semiconductor industry and other international competitors.
+Furthermore, an overly restrictive approach to chip exports could inadvertently stimulate the acceleration of domestic semiconductor industries in competitor nations, potentially undermining long-term U.S. leadership.

 American semiconductor giants like NVIDIA and AMD must maintain their global market position to ensure continued leadership in chip design and manufacturing.
 Restricting their ability to sell internationally would not only harm these companies financially but could ultimately diminish American innovation capabilities as competitors grow stronger.
 An America First policy recognizes that these companies' global success directly benefits the American economy and technological ecosystem.